There are endless facets of learning through starting a business. To begin with, this is project-based leaning. Our favorite kind of learning.

 Kid walks up and shows she only has .70 cents.
 The girls said that’s OK.
-Kid comes back 30 minutes latter and this time says she only has .1 cent, and the kids give her another slime bag, but this time they realized they made a mistake.
+Kid comes back 30 minutes latter and this time says she only has .1 cent, and the kids give her another slime bag, but this time the girls realized they made a mistake.

 A grandfather with his grand kids gets the girls to “sell” his grand kids some slime, and instead of paying for it he goes to the car for the cash.
 But he takes so long that the girls continue on to other prospects, and when the grandpa eventually gets back, he does not offer the money to the girls.
-As a parent you just have to point out the opportunists, and for the kids, well, hopefully they now have a strategy for how to spot the bullshitters.
+As a parent you just have to point out the opportunists, and for the kids, well, hopefully they now know to stick to their business plan.

 They became good at figuring out that their main purpose was to sell all the slime they had with them, so it was in some cases a good idea to make kids a deal.
 Such as the price is $1 each but if you buy 3 bags it’s $2.